awslabs/aws-iot-greengrass-accelerators/v2/cdk-constructs/IotPolicy/README.md

 ## Overview

-This AWS Solutions Construct implements the creation of an [AWS IoT thing](https://docs.aws.amazon.com/iot/latest/developerguide/iot-thing-management.html), [AWS IoT certificate](https://docs.aws.amazon.com/iot/latest/developerguide/x509-client-certs.html), and [AWS IoT Core policy](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policies.html).
-After creation of the resources, it also associates the _certificate_ with the _policy_ and also the _thing_.
-It also stores the certificate's X.509 certificate and private in [AWS Systems Manager Parameter Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html) parameters.
+This AWS Solutions Construct implements the creation of an [AWS IoT Core policy](https://docs.aws.amazon.com/iot/latest/developerguide/iot-policies.html), and optionally, the _certificate arn_ in which to attach this policy.

-This construct returns the thing arn, parameter store names, and the IoT data endpoint for use in other constructs or CloudFormation outputs.
+This construct returns the IoT policy arn.

 TODO